toneja/GPM_phenotyping_scripts/README.md

     Linux: Untested/Unsupported\
     Mac: Untested/Unsupported

+## Updates (without using git)
+1) Run setup/update.py to automatically download and install the latest version of this repository in a non-git environment.

 ## Usage
 1) Place image albums into the "ECHO Images" directory.
 2) Run batch_process.py to process the image albums.
 The results will be\